Providing Individual, Couple’s and Family Therapy in Chester County

 - Deeper insight and understanding of what factors are leading to stress in your relationship (and how to change them).

 - Developing and maintaining a stronger, more loving (and lasting) bond.

 - Giving couples the ability to successfully navigate life’s transitions: marriage, having children, career changes, the empty nest syndrome, and retiring together happily.

-I am committed to serving all couples, including those in the LBGTQ community.
+I am committed to serving all couples, including those in the LGBTQ community.

 Successful relationships can significantly improve our overall health, happiness, well-being and even longevity.
 Healing your primary relationship can lead to a profound and positive difference in your quality of life.

-If you are seeking help because you are your partner has had an affair ~ I have successfully worked with many couples helping to restore trust and connection.
+If you are seeking help because you or your partner has had an affair ~ I have successfully worked with many couples helping to restore trust and connection.

 Feelings experienced by both partners can be completely overwhelming.

 If you have experienced the trauma of discovery, you may be feeling a broad range of feelings from intense anger to extreme sadness.
 Recurrent thoughts that you cannot control are frequently with you and they can be triggered by a whole array of things.
 It can affect your sleep, your dreams, your appetite and your life.
 You may feel like you need to know more and more about the affair, even when you realize it hurts so much to uncover new layers or just focus on what you already know.
 And it can feel hopeless.
 It frequently seems like these feelings will never go away and you can never forgive.

 If you have had an affair, often times the feelings of guilt and shame are so intense that you cannot put them into words.
 When your partner is triggered, your first inclination may be to give as little information as possible ~ to move forward and not focus on the past.
 When your partner continues to be angry and/or sad and you feel responsible ~ you can also have deep feelings of anger, sadness and hopelessness.